EKarton/Photos-Drive/apps/web-ui/README.md

 ## Description

-This project is a web app for the Sharded Photos Drive project.
+This project is a web app for Sharded Photos Drive.
 This web app allows users to list and see their photos and videos on a web browser.
 This web app will only read photos and videos and never modify anything in the database.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.